Laura Hansplant, RLA, ASLA, LEED AP

 Landscape Designer + Stewardship Director

-Angela joined Roofmeadow in March 2018.
-She earned her Bachelor of Science in Landscape Architecture from Temple University and brings with her an extensive background in planting design, native plant ecology, green roof stewardship, and project management.
+Angela earned her Bachelor of Science in Landscape Architecture from Temple University and brings with her an extensive background in planting design, native plant ecology, green roof stewardship, and project management.
 She is passionate about taking an integrative and ecological approach to all her design challenges, as she believes that everything is connected.
 During her prior work experience with a local green roof installation company, she started an initiative in cooperation with the Pollinator Project to integrate native wildflowers on a few Sedum-only, extensive green roofs to introduce more food sources for urban pollinators throughout the growing season.
 Past volunteer experiences include a project for the Community Design Collaborative and presenting special green roof lectures at her alma mater.
-When not immersed in the plant world, she loves hiking, dancing, and music (she has been known to perform with a few local bands in the past).
+When not immersed in the plant world, she loves hiking, dancing, and music (she has been known to perform with a few local bands in the past and currently DJ’s with her siblings).